 You would be surprised the interviewer would often give you a very honest reply that you could address on the spot!
 This also leaves a good impression that you are genuinely interested and determined in getting the job.

-That's it for the preparation that you can do in any interview!
+This is it for the preparation that you can do in any interview!
 You should always highlight your relevant or transferable experience, skills, and achievements (what you have achieved-- big or small) to let the interviewers know that you can be a good fit.
 Your performance will show if you have done sufficient preparation, and it's hard to lie.
 Nevertheless, you should practice speaking the answers to different interview questions to increase your confidence and reduce the anxiety in the stressful environment to appear professional and reliable.